 Copyright of this entire site, including text & images belong to me, Jane Hepburn.
 All ideas and creations belong to me, Jane Hepburn.
 Nothing can be reproduced in any way whatsoever.
 Images should not be downloaded, copied, screenshot.
 If you wish to use an image for any purpose, including your personal social media, please contact me directly for my written permission.
 Thank you, Jane

-I wanted to let you know that each print is lovingly painted by me to create a unique piece.
-No two prints are exactly the same.
+I wanted to let you know that each hand painted print is lovingly painted by me to create a unique piece.
+No two painted prints are exactly the same.
 Nothing is mass produced and therefore takes time to create. <3

 The paints react differently to each surfaces whether canvas or various types of paper.
 This means that the paper or canvas will not lie absolutely flat.
 The paper can vary a lot.